-Croatia: RWE Energy has announced entry in the gas market26.
-December 2013. / SEE Energy News
+Croatia: RWE Energy has announced entry in the gas market, SEE Energy News

 RWE Energy enters in the Croatian gas market next year, announced Zoran Milisa, management president of RWE Energy.
 He reported that RWE Energy received a license and has been waiting for regulations that needed to be adopted and thereafter it would expand its service offering electricity to gas offer.

 RWE Energy leaders have boasted on taking three -quarters of the market of alternative electricity suppliers .
 So far, most of their users are business users but in RWE Energy believe that this ratio will be equal to the population segments by the end of next year.